 We will be offering digital downloads through Steam.

 No, there will be no subscription fees.
 ToA: Exile will be a one-time purchase.

-That being said, there are a few features that may not make it into ToA: Exile, but will definitely be in the MMO: innovations, new races beyond the three we have already, magic, dungeons, human subterfuge skills, settlement/hive NPCs, pets, farming, contracts, privately “owned” property, diseases, and a large variety of biomes and resources.
+That being said, there are a few features that may not make it into ToA: Exile, but will definitely be in the future MMO: innovations, new races beyond the three we have already, magic, dungeons, human subterfuge skills, settlement/hive NPCs, pets, farming, contracts, privately “owned” property, diseases, and a large variety of biomes and resources.